How to check if an email is phishing

-Most phishing emails combine several signals.
-One signal may be harmless; several together should make you pause.
+Most phishing emails combine several of these signals.
+One signal alone may be harmless; several together should make you stop.

 - Urgent account warnings, payment threats, delivery problems, or security alerts.

-- Links that do not match the real company domain.
+- Links that do not match the real company domain, or shortened links that hide the destination.

 - Requests for passwords, one-time codes, card numbers, or identity documents.

-- Attachments that push you to enable macros, install software, or sign in.
+- Attachments or buttons that push you to enable macros, install software, or sign in.

 Treat every link in a suspicious email as untrusted until you verify it outside the email.

-- Open the company app or website manually instead of using the email link.
+- Open the company app or type the official website manually instead of using the email link.

-- Do not reply with personal information or security codes.
+- Do not reply with personal information, passwords, or security codes.

-- Hover or copy the link text carefully, but do not open it.
+- Copy the link text carefully to inspect it, but do not open it.

-- Forward or report the email using your mail provider's phishing tools.
+- Report the email using your mail provider's built-in phishing or junk reporting tools.

-- If you entered credentials, change the password and enable two-factor authentication.
+- If you already entered credentials, change the password and turn on two-factor authentication right away.

 Paste the email body, subject, sender line, and any visible URL.
-The more context you include, the better the classification.
+The more context you include, the more accurate the phishing classification.

-- Explains the specific signals, not just a yes or no answer.
+- Explains the specific phishing signals it found, not just a yes or no answer.

-- Gives practical next steps based on the risk level.
+- Gives a confidence score and practical next steps based on the risk level.

 Input